the practical kitchen

 a cross section of orange pound cake.

-This fresh orange pound cake bursts with vibrant citrus flavor from the juice, zest, and flesh of just one whole orange, and boasts a tender crumb thanks to a dollop of sour cream.
-Baked in a standard-sized loaf pan, it’s a simple yet delightful cake that pairs perfectly with a cup of tea or scoop of ice cream.
-It's a slice of sunshine in every bite!
+This fresh orange pound cake with sour cream bursts with vibrant citrus flavor from the juice, zest, and flesh of just one whole orange, and boasts a tender crumb.
+Baked in a standard-sized loaf pan, it’s a simple yet delightful cake that pairs perfectly with a cup of tea or a scoop of ice cream.
+You’ll just need 20 minutes of prep time before this is baked up in the oven for an hour until moist, fluffy, and flavorful.

 Prep Time 20 minutes mins